fedspendingtransparency/usaspending-api/README.md

 - **If you run a local database**, set `POSTGRES_HOST` in `.env` to `host.docker.internal`. `POSTGRES_PORT` should be changed if it isn't 5432.

-    - `docker-compose up usaspending-db` will create and run a Postgres database in the `POSTGRES_CLUSTER_DIR` specified in the `.env` configuration file.
-We recommend using a folder *outside* of the usaspending-api project directory so it does not get copied to other containers in subsequent steps.
+    - `docker-compose up usaspending-db` will create and run a Postgres database.

     - `docker-compose run usaspending-manage python3 -u manage.py migrate` will run Django migrations: [https://docs.djangoproject.com/en/2.2/topics/migrations/](https://docs.djangoproject.com/en/2.2/topics/migrations/).